 Cons: Having a staff of three people and no ‘me’ time or independence, being covered all the time, pollution/scooters in narrow alleys, bread and mint tea 24/7/365 though intentions are good on three of four.
 Pros: Souk tour, cooking lesson (wow!), water, meeting J, sfenj, Jer’s visit, Meryam, Le Foundouk, rooftop tent.

 Shopping at Carrefour took 2-3 hours in Arabic.
 Much.
 Overwhelm.
 Must.
 Sit.
 Silent.
-In.
-Corner.
 French at a minimum is needed to avoid many lost-in-translation moments.
 No hammam.
 No camels.
 Next time I may stay in Gueliz.
 Now someone please give me a steak!

-Now going north to Chefchaouen and Fez, where I understand it’s more European, and Spanish is spoken.
+Going north to Chefchaouen and Fez, where I understand it’s more European, and Spanish is spoken.
 Might have a fighting chance there.

 Travel started smoothly with my driver (yes, my driver) dropping me at the glittering Marrakech station with its easy-to-use machines.
 Then it began.